VinGarcia/ksql/README.md

 ## The KSQL Interface

+The current interface contains the methods the users are expected to use, and it is also used for making it easy to mock the whole library if needed.

-The current interface is as follows and we plan on keeping it with as little functions as possible, so don't expect many additions:
+This interface is declared in the project as `ksql.Provider` and is displayed below.

+We plan on keeping it very simple with a small number of well thought functions that cover all use-cases, so don't expect many additions:

 ```go
 // Provider describes the KSQL public behavior